‘You will become…an A-list superhero!’ Ralphie said to the skinny little blonde in her bedroom mirror.

 ‘And Fangirl!’ said Kazé with a thumbs-up.

-‘And together we are…,’ they said together, pointing forward, ‘the Giga-Geeks!’
+‘And together we are…,’ they said in unison, pointing forward, ‘the Girl Scouts!’

-Everyone in the street had stopped to watch them.
+Everyone in the street had stopped to watch them; even the cars had come to a standstill.
 Ralphie felt her throat go dry.
 A moment of silence passed.
-Then the people and the cars exhaled and resumed their motion.
+Then the people and the cars resumed their motion.
 Nobody gave Ralphie and Kazé a second glance, so they lowered their arms.

 ‘Well….’ said Kazé.
 ‘That was….’